Cottand/articles/rev2/rev2.md

 for Netflix and not Uber - what were they doing differently?

-Unfortunately, the article only slightly covered the broader business contexts of the case studies listed: how are Uber, Netflix and Istio different? (other than the fact that Istio does not need tos cale up quickly)
+Unfortunately, the article only slightly covered the broader business contexts of the case studies listed: how are Uber, Netflix and Istio different? (other than the fact that Istio does not need to scale up quickly)

 ### Review Veredict